dk16d/COP4610_Project1/README.txt

 * Added function prototypes and codeblock structure for PART 5.
 * Included error checking for environment variables.
 * Reworked Part 1 through Part 4 to save all expansions in token list.

+Valion Joyce:
+* Did the implemenation and optimization of code and for parts 1,2,3,4,5,7,8.
+* optomized the makefile